abulka/pynsource/README.md

 # Features

  - Generates UML diagrams from Python 3 or legacy Python source code
  - The only UML tool that recognises Python instance attributes (not just class attributes)
+ - Type annotation support *(new for 2020)*
  - Layout algorithm
  - Toggle between UML, Ascii art UML and PlantUML views
  - Automatically colour sibling subclasses to enhance understanding